AWS QuickStart Step 3

-Need help setting this up? - For a guided tutorial the Video Walkthrough at the bottom of this page.
+Need help setting this up? - For a guided tutorial, see the video walkthrough at the bottom of this page.

 Before you start, ensure that have completed the following requirements: